 - Lunch detention

-Students have 6-8 expectation violations within a one-week period (Monday-Friday) will be given one of the following consequences:
+Students whose weekly percentage of behavioral expectations is between 95-96% within a one-week period (Monday-Friday) will be given one of the following consequences:

 - One-hour detention